 If scrap yarn is accumulating in your yarn stash, we’re betting you’ll be able to use it all up with these creative ideas for scrap yarn knitting and crochet projects.
-Most of these ideas are accompanied by free knitting and crochet patterns — so if you have a sizable yarn stash, you’ll be able to create quite a few of these projects with zero out-of-pocket costs assuming you already have the right needles or hooks on hand.
+Most of these ideas are accompanied by free knitting and crochet patterns — so if you have a sizable yarn stash, you’ll be able to create quite a few of these projects with zero out-of-pocket costs assuming you already have the right knitting needles or crochet hooks on hand.
 In some cases, there’s a possibility that you might want to buy embellishments for finishing your projects — but maybe not.
 Maybe you already have embellishments in your craft supplies stash as well.
 To round out the list, I’m also including some suggestions for patterns you can buy — but only ones that I think are truly worth the money.

 The granny square is one of the most popular scrap yarn craft projects in history.
 There are more than one zillion different ways you can make them.
 If you only have short lengths of scrap yarn, you can make small granny squares by crocheting each round using a different yarn, resulting in a colorful and eye-catching look.